 The agreement must:

-identify funders of institutional research by populating funding metadata, including funding body and grant number, in Funding Data (on CrossRef) and on the publisher’s site so institutions can report to funders and show compliance levels
+• Identify funders of institutional research by populating funding metadata, including funding body and grant number, in Funding Data (on Crossref) and on the publisher’s site so institutions can report to funders and show compliance levels

-apply article level OA licensing terms to ensure institutional readers/users understand what they may do with a given article and repository staff and related services act upon the correct article licensing terms
+• Include clear licensing terms at article level to ensure institutional readers/users understand what they may do with a given article and that repository staff and related services can act upon the correct article licensing terms.
+Article level information is required for each version of the article and ideally by populating the LicenseRef metadata on Crossref as well as in a human-readable form

 Switzerland – Negotiating strategy of swissuniversities